zixuan75/reactjs-calculator/README.md

 # reactjs-calculator
 A calculator that I made in React.
 Has numbers, mod, and even Infinity!
+It passes the 1/a * a test which is a crucial test for calculators.
+First, you divide 1 by 7 or 3 or any number that has recurring decimal digits when divided by 1.
+Then, you multiply back that number again.
+The test is to see if it outputs 1 or 0.9999999999.
+This calculator outputs 1.
+Also, this calculator has more digits in it than Google calculator.